pachyderm/kfdata/example/README.md

 TODO

 ```
-(
-    cd example
 testfaster get
 export KUBECONFIG=$(pwd)/kubeconfig

 # Uploads the model we trained
 ./push-model-to-minio.sh

 # Deploy the kfp pipeline that will do inference on new data
 # TODO: how does kfp library connect to kubeflow cluster?
 python inference_pipeline.py

 # Push some data and see a Kubeflow pipeline triggered
 ./inject-data.sh

 # Push some more data and see a Kubeflow pipeline triggered with only the
 # incremental changes
 ./inject-more-data.sh
-)
 ```